mschlechter/SimpleBlog/README.md

     \q

+To create all the tables and records you can run:

+    sudo -u postgres psql -d simpleblog < CreateDatabase.sql

-### 3. Compile the project with Gradle and run it.
+### 3. Compile the project with Gradle and run it

 Do a clean build: